zlwaterfield/radar/TESTING.md

 1. Update the testing API endpoint to support the new parameters
 2. Add CLI arguments for the new parameters
 3. Update this documentation with examples
+4. Update TESTING_COMMANDS.md with new test commands
-4. Test thoroughly with different parameter combinations
+5. Test thoroughly with different parameter combinations